bluepylons/Boston/Boston - Current design/3D printed version/README.md

 **Order parts at your own risk.
 These files are provided as-is, and I am not responsible for any losses, harm, or damage incurred by following this guide, by ordering parts, by using the files provided, by using the resultant parts or assembled keyboard, or from any mistakes or errors in the files, ordering guide, or resultant parts**

+** This is for the older PCB V0.7 and older designs; the newer V0.8 PCBs (which include hotswap variants) are currently being tested but are not included in this guide, and the V0.8 line use slightly different plates and bottom panels (as they move their reset button to the top side of the PCB).
+This guide will eventually be updated for those designs once those designs are verified.**

 You will need the following:

 ## What You Will Need (summary):